 - The Danish System will be used to evaluate 4-H exhibits.
 This system distinguishes between excellent, good, and fair exhibits and awards a Blue, Red, and White award respectively.
 Ratings will be assigned on an individual basis according to project quality.
-A single entry in a class does not ensure a blue award. - Class champion will be recognized in every class judged; providing the entry is blue ribbon class champion quality.
-Grand Champion in every project will be recognized; providing the exhibit is of blue-ribbon grand champion quality. - Placing stickers may be used in some divisions.
-If 4-H'er would like a ribbon instead of the sticker, they may pick one up at the fair office at the end of the fair. - Judges' fees, ribbons, fair supplies, booth premiums, and open class premiums are paid first.
+A single entry in a class does not ensure a blue award. - 2.
+Class champion will be recognized in every class judged; providing the entry is blue ribbon class champion quality.
+Grand Champion in every project will be recognized; providing the exhibit is of blue-ribbon grand champion quality. - 3.
+Placing stickers may be used in some divisions.
+If 4-H'er would like a ribbon instead of the sticker, they may pick one up at the fair office at the end of the county fair.
+Grand Champion exhibitor may request a trophy instead of receiving a monetary premium.
+All requests for trophies must be made in writing and submitted to an Extension Agent at the end of the county fair. - Judges' fees, ribbons, fair supplies, booth premiums, and open class premiums are paid first.
 Money remaining will be used to pay 4-H/FFA premiums. - 5.
 Premiums will be paid in late August or September. - The 4-H Cloverbud program is designed as an exploratory experience and not a competitive one.
 All Cloverbud participants will receive a participation ribbon.
 Cloverbud members do not receive premium monies. - 7.
 Premium money will be distributed to 4-H/FFA members on a point system.
 Each purple ribbon exhibit will receive seven (7) points, blue ribbon exhibit will receive five (5) points, each red ribbon exhibit will receive three (3) points, and each white ribbon exhibit will receive one (1) point.
 Premium money will be prorated based on the total number of points earned by the 4-H/FFA exhibitor.
 Should an exhibitor fail to have enough money to earn a premium of \$3.00, the individual will be compensated so that a premium of \$3.00 will be paid.
 In other words, no eligible exhibitor will receive less than \$3.00 total premium. - 8.
 EXAMPLES: 1 point is worth 50 cents Chris Clover received:

-1 purple award (1 x 7 = 7 points) 7 x 50 cents = \$ 3.50 2 blue awards (2 x 5 = 10 points) 10 x 50 cents = \$ 5.00 1 red award (1 x 3 = 3 points) 3 x 50 cents = \$ 1.50 1 white award (1 x 1 = 1 point) 1 x 50 cents = $\frac{$ 0.50}{$ 10.50}$ Total premium = \$ 10.50
+1 purple award (1 x $7 = 7$ points) $7 \times 50 \text{ cents} =$ \$ 3.50 2 blue awards (2 x $5 = 10$ points) 10 x 50 cents = \$ 5.00 1 red award (1 x $3 = 3$ points) $3 \times 50 \text{ cents} =$ \$ 1.50 1 white award $(1 \times 1 = 1 \text{ point})$ $1 \ge 50 \text{ cents} =$ \$ 0.50 r Fotal premium = \$ 10.50

-RECOMMENDED REQUIREMENTS FOR KANSAS COUNTY FAIRS
+2023 RECOMMENDED REQUIREMENTS FOR KANSAS COUNTY FAIRS